 3001 N SUNSET PEAK RD

 The name "Hulls Gulch" comes from the ephemeral creek that runs from higher up in the foothills through the middle of this property.
-The reserve is home to two trailheads (Grove and Lower Hulls Gulch) that are the starting point to some of the 130 miles of Ridge to Rivers trails in the Boise Foothills.
-Hikers, mountain bikers, dog walkers, runners and horseback riders enjoy the trails in this area.
-Common wildlife seen throughout the year in Hulls Gulch include: Great Horned Owls, Kestrel, Coyotes, Mule Deer, and Red Fox.
+The reserve is home to two trailheads (The Grove and Lower Hulls Gulch) that are the starting point for some of the 150 miles of Ridge to Rivers trails in the foothills.
+Hikers, mountain bikers, dog walkers, runners, and horseback riders enjoy the trails in this area.
+Common wildlife seen throughout the year in Hulls Gulch includes great horned owls, kestrel, coyotes, mule deer, red fox, and species of snakes and lizards.
 There are specific rules and regulations regarding dogs in the foothills.

 Smoking is prohibited in all public parks, including within 20 feet of the Boise Greenbelt, except in designated areas within Ann Morrison and Julia Davis parks and city-owned golf courses.

 NOTE: E-cigarettes are not prohibited under the ordinances.

 Unauthorized vehicles will be towed at owner's risk and expense.
 Boise Valley Towing at (208) 389-9707.